top of page

 The AALA Mentoring Program is administered by the National AALA Mentoring Program Committee and aims to:

-• Provide AALA members with an opportunity to be mentored by more senior members of the legal profession
+• Provide AALA members with an opportunity to be mentored by more senior members of the legal profession; and

 • Assist and encourage those aspiring to reach senior legal professional or leadership positions by providing them with mentoring from respected and more experienced practitioners who support the aims of AALA.